line/kotlin-jdsl/spring/data-reactive-core/README.md

 ```
 Unfortunately, kotlin-jdsl's data-reactive-core does not support Spring's declarative Transaction and Autoconfigure, unlike data-core.
 The reason is that EntityManagerFactory must be created through ReactivePersistenceProvider, but Spring does not support this part.
-Also, since there is also no ReactivePlatformTransactionManager, it is difficult to support declarative transactions.
+Also, since there is also no ReactiveTransactionManager, it is difficult to support declarative transactions.
 Therefore, we currently **only support integration with Spring Data Commons** (integrate with Page, Pageable, Range.Bound).

 This part will be updated when support for Hibernate Reactive is added in Spring in the future.